 This takes into account things you buy, or services you use, that cause emissions outside the UK.
 It's important to include the carbon emissions we cause beyond our borders, because about 20% of our emissions come from outside the UK.
 This is caused by importing goods made elsewhere, for example steel.

-The average consumption footprint of the average person living in the UK is currently 13 tonnes CO2e per year.
+The average consumption footprint of the average person living in the UK is currently 10.6 tonnes of CO2e per year.
+We've got to this figure by looking at the total UK carbon footprint and dividing it by the population size.

 Life cycle emissions